ERCP (endoscopic retrograde cholangio-pancreatography)

 An ERCP is a test that allows doctors to look at the pancreas, gallbladder and bile duct.
 They can take a biopsy during the test.

 Doctors may use an ERCP (endoscopic retrograde cholangio-pancreatography) to help diagnose pancreatic cancer, gallbladder cancer or bile duct cancer.
 The doctor can take a biopsy during the test.
 It can also be used to unblock the bile ducts and relieve jaundice.

 The doctor passes a thin, flexible tube called an endoscope down your throat.
 This goes down into your stomach and into the first part of the small bowel (duodenum).

 Your doctor will look down the endoscope.
 This helps them find the openings where the bile duct and the pancreatic duct drain into the duodenum.
-They can inject a dye into these ducts that will show on x-rays.
+They can inject a dye which shows up on x-rays into the ducts.
 This helps them to see if there is a blockage, or any abnormal areas.

 Our cancer information has been awarded the PIF TICK.
 Created by the Patient Information Forum, this quality mark shows we meet PIF’s 10 criteria for trustworthy health information.